Gouri02-coder/chatbot/README.md

 Summarizing Chatbot

-A simple chatbot built using HTML, CSS, and Python (Flask) that summarizes long pieces of text into concise and meaningful outputs.
-It demonstrates basic client–server communication and natural language summarization using a Python backend.
+A simple web-based chatbot built using HTML, CSS, and Python (Flask) that automatically generates concise summaries from long pieces of text.
+Designed for clarity and efficiency, this project demonstrates how Natural Language Processing (NLP) can simplify information overload through automation.

-Features

-Accepts any text input from the user.

-Generates short and accurate summaries.

-Minimalistic chat-style user interface.

-Fast and responsive backend using Flask.
+🔍 Overview

+The chatbot allows users to enter any paragraph, article, or text input, and instantly returns a short, accurate summary.
+It provides a clean chat-like interface, making it ideal for quick testing, learning NLP basics, or integrating summarization into other web applications.

-Tech Stack
+⚙️ Tech Stack

 Frontend: HTML, CSS

 Backend: Python (Flask)

-Library Used: transformers or sumy (for text summarization)
+NLP Engine: Hugging Face Transformers